bs333/fe-545/README.md

 ## FE545 - Design, Patterns, & Derivatives Pricing

-This repository contains all the materials, including code, assignments, and notes, for the course FE580 - Object-Oriented Financial Engineering.
+This repository contains all the materials, including code, assignments, and notes, for the course FE545 - Design, Patterns, & Derivatives Pricing.

 ### Course Description